LABI Logo Get Involved

 Workforce Development

-Talent Supply & Development: Support the creation of a cabinet-level office to oversee and coordinate workforce development programs and their funding streams across state agencies in order to achieve strategic alignment between state and local efforts to establish a talent supply chain that properly serves Louisiana employer needs.
+Talent Supply & Development: Support the implementation of Act 330 of the 2024 regular session to unify and strategically align workforce development programs and funding under the Louisiana Workforce Commission (LWC), which serves as the primary point of contact responsible for directing and efficiently delivering workforce solutions for the Louisiana economy.
+Encourage the continued collaboration among state and local agencies, educational institutions, and employers to establish a talent supply chain that properly serves the needs of Louisiana employers.
+Support the creation of a cabinet-level office to oversee and coordinate workforce development programs and their funding streams across state agencies in order to achieve strategic alignment between state and local efforts to establish a talent supply chain that properly serves Louisiana employer needs.

 Career and Technical Education: Support legislation and policies to expand and improve the delivery of skills training in partnership with Louisiana employers, community colleges and K-12 schools.
 LABI supports improvements to the JumpStart program to incentivize training and certification for students in fields with high-demand, high-wage jobs.

 Post-Secondary Alignment: LABI will encourage the continued development of a post-secondary education system (adult education, technical colleges, community colleges and university systems) that will be efficiently coordinated to provide shared resources and facilities, non-duplicated offerings and articulation agreements.
-This system should be tailored in each region of the state to address the proper mix of special workforce training programs, vocational and technical training, industry-based certifications, two-year associate degrees and advanced degrees, and to provide a rapid response to changes in business.
-Development and direction of these systems should include input from the business community and include systems designed to measure the progress of each educational component, holding accountable those responsible for the success of their students.
-LABI encourages the state to adopt and fully implement higher admission standards for four-year universities, discontinue low-enrollment or duplicative programs, and improve articulation and transfer agreements from two-year to four-year schools.
+This system should be tailored to each region of the state to -offer the proper mix of special workforce training programs, vocational and technical training, industry-based certifications, two-year associate degrees and advanced degrees, and to provide a rapid response to changes in business.
+Development and direction of these systems should include input from the business community and include metrics designed to measure the progress of each educational component, holding accountable those responsible for the success of their students.
+LABI encourages the state to adopt and fully implement higher admission standards for four-year universities, discontinue low-enrollment or duplicative programs, continue significant investment in the MJ Foster Promise Program and improve articulation and transfer agreements from two-year to four-year schools.

 Public School K-12 Accountability System

-LABI Position: Strengthen the K-12 accountability program.
+LABI Position: Following the passage of a strong, work-based learning K-12 accountability formula in 2024, collaboration and engagement between businesses and with local school systems on internship and/or apprenticeship opportunities for Louisiana students is key to ensuring all high school students are prepared for the workforce or post-secondary education.
+Support the implementation of the new, work-based learning K-12 accountability program.
 Oppose efforts to eliminate or suspend accountability components such as a rigorous curriculum, statewide testing, or the assignment of letter grades to schools.

 Current Issues.